ramyardaneshgar/THM-TCDUMP/README.md

 > **What hostname (subdomain) appears in the first DNS query?**

-DNS queries are sent over port 53 using UDP or TCP depending on payload size.
-The goal here is to identify the first domain queried, which provides insights into the initial destination of outbound connections.
+To determine the first domain name queried, I filtered DNS packets by isolating port 53 traffic.
+I used `head` to limit the output and quickly inspect the first few DNS-related packets:

 ```bash
 tcpdump -r traffic.pcap port 53 | head -3
 ```

-This filters DNS traffic and previews the first few packets.
-Within the output, the queried domain appears in the QNAME field.
-The first request in the capture resolves the domain:
+I scanned the initial DNS queries and found the QNAME field pointing to:

 **Answer:** `mirrors.rockylinux.org`